Jammicus/Miscellaneous/Book_Summaries/Automate The Boring Stuff With Python - Al Sweigart.md

 'Zophie' in spam.values()True'color' in spam.keys() False 'color' not in spam.keys() True'color' in spamFalse
 ```
+---

 #### The get() Method

+* Takes a key and a fall back value. if the key is not already in the dictionary, it will return the fallback value.
+If the key is in the dictionary, it will return the value.
-* takes the key of the value to find and a fallback value to return if that key does not exist
+* This does not add the key and value to the dictionary if the key does not exist!

 `dictionary.get('key',fallbackValue)`
-If key exists, will return key value, otherwise will return fallbackvalue

 #### The setdefault() Method

 * Alows you to set a key with a value
 * If the key already exists, it returns the keys value.
-* If it does not exist, returns sets the value to the key and returns it
+* If it does not exist, sets the key to the value and returns it

 `dictionary.setdefault(key,value)`

---
+---
 ### Manipulating Strings

 #### String Literals